m-guihard/pdfApp/README.md

 # pdfApp
 I was annoyed at adobe acrobat for its lack of free features, so I coded this small app with basic functions for manipulating PDFs.
+I has a simple GUI done with PySimpleGUI.

 ## Available functions